 Perhaps second only to the purchase of your house, acquiring a car is one of the most significant purchases you will ever make.
 Because of this, your vehicle is more than just a car.
 So what if instead of being able to purchase a fully functional vehicle, you get a dysfunctional one?
 Fortunately, there is Lemon Law to protect automobile buyers.

-Lemon law stipulates that if a manufacturer is unable to fix a faulty car, they either replace it or refund the vehicle’s original price.
+Lemon law stipulates that if a manufacturer is unable to fix a faulty car, they may refund the vehicle’s original price.
 If you lease or buy a new car covered by an initial warranty, you’re protected by these rules throughout the United State. *Certain state laws may differ.

 Similar and overlapping faults to warranties are common among lemons manufactured by various manufacturers.
 Vehicles that suffer from Lemon Symptoms have issues with the engine transmission, electric components and steering as well as the brakes and suspension as well as the HVAC and safety restraint system.
 Examples include oil leaks, loss of power, damaged brakes, and locked steering wheels, to name a few of the most common.

 In order to be qualified for a lemon law claim in the United States (*certain states may differ), a customer must try a “reasonable” number of repairs throughout the warranty term.
 Reasonable is a subjective term but can include the following:

 Manufacturer and dealership duties must be well understood by customers.
 If your automobile is a lemon law case, the dealership where you bought it is not legally obligated to reimburse you or replace it.
 Your manufacturer, on the other hand, is an exception to this rule.
 It becomes a legal issue if the manufacturer refuses to refund your fees or replace your lemon.
 It depends on your specific situation, but if your car manufacturer refuses to refund or replace your vehicle after a fair period of time, you should speak with an attorney about your rights.